-“Christopher Bartlett’s ‘Plane Clever’ is two books in one; part “smart flying guide” and part aviation dictionary, for everyone from casual holiday deal-seekers to those with a deep passion for all things with wings.
-[Press Release]
+“Christopher Bartlett’s new book is two books in one; “smart flying guide” and not least aviation dictionary, for everyone from casual holiday deal-seekers to those with a deep passion for all things with wings.

-SOME of the topics covered in the book:
+SOME of the topics covered in the FIRST THIRD of the book: